 My name is Anne Tucker and I founded Paws in Progress while I worked towards my MSc. in Clinical Animal Behaviour at Lincoln University.

-My aim is to provide a professional dog training and behaviour service to clients using kind, fair and effective methods which have been shown to work.
+My aim is to provide a professional dog training and behaviour service to clients using kind, fair and effective methods which are reliable and have been shown to work.

-I run dog training classes in the Lutterworth area, at Walcote on a Friday evening and Cotesbach on a Tuesday evening.
+I run dog training classes in the Lutterworth area, at Walcote on a Friday evening and Peatling Parva on a Thursday evening.

 I have three dogs and have competed at agility, winning into grade 6 with my border terrier.
 I also take part in gundog training with my flat-coated retriever.
 More recently I have started training and competing with ScentworkUK